 No Peace for the Wicked

 Each day we walk through the Bible chapter by chapter making an application of our text to help us grow in the Lord.
 Many applications can be made from each day's text.
-Today we continue in the Book of Isaiah with Chapter 48.
-In our text today we see there is no peace for the wicked as we see the Lord of Israel is the Lord of all.
-Our God proves He is Lord through the Old Testament and gives us His plan of redemption so an unholy people can spend eternity with a Holy God through the shed blood of Jesus-Christ.
-In making application we see that there is a Holy God an although we live in an imperfect time there is no peace for the wicked.
+Today, we continue in the Book of Isaiah with Chapter 48.
+In our text today, there is no peace for the wicked, as the Lord of Israel is the Lord of all.
+Our God proves He is Lord through the Old Testament.
+He gives us His plan of redemption so unholy people can spend eternity with a Holy God through the shed blood of Jesus Christ.
+In making an application, we see that there is a Holy God, and although we live in an imperfect time, there is no peace for the wicked.
 Those who do wrong will be judged in His timing.
 How about you?
-Do you see that we serve a Holy God and he will judge sinners.
-Let us learn from our text today to see we serve a Holy God, He gives us a way to be redeemed through Jesus-Christ, and there is no peace for he wicked.
+Do you see that we serve a Holy God, and he will judge sinners?
+Let us learn from our text today that we serve a Holy God.
+He gives us a way to be redeemed through Jesus Christ; there is no peace for the wicked.

 .